 I usually setup the user and user directory in this particular manner after I create the corresponding domain.conf file.

-Take note that whenever you upload files to public_html, you may need to chmod it to 775 and chown it to user:nginx.
+Take note that whenever you upload files to public_html, you may need to chmod it to 775 (for folders and files that need write permissions) and chown it to nginx:nginx.
 Configure php-fpm

 nano /etc/php-fpm.d/www.conf